 In most Breast FNAC cases, the patient is usually free to leave as soon as the procedure is over.
 If the sample has been extracted from an organ such as the kidney or liver, the patient may be required to take rest for a few hours post the procedure.

-House of Diagnostics offers affordable and quick FNAC Tests to ensure your preparedness against ailments and general well-being of your health.
-You can book a Consultation and Test for yourself – or someone else who needs help – in just a few clicks here.
+HOD offers affordable and quick FNAC Tests to ensure your preparedness against ailments and general well-being of your health.
+You can book a test for yourself – or someone else who needs help – in just a few clicks here.